-ARTISTS ARE EITHER ELEVATED TO IDOL STATUS, OR THEY’RE TREATED AS MAD BAD AND DANGEROUS:
+ARTISTS ARE OFTEN EITHER PUT ON A PEDESTAL, OR TREATED AS MAD AND DANGEROUS

-As contemporary ‘culture’ developed, and monetary values began to be projected onto artistic activities, the artists who were valued highest were those who allowed their work to be patronised by (i.e. prostituted to) royalty and church patriarchs – the Vatican portrays a great cross-section of the centuries’ of enslaving creativity.
+As contemporary ‘culture’ developed, and monetary values began to be projected onto artistic activity, the artists who were valued highest were those who allowed their work to be patronised by (i.e. prostituted) to royalty and church patriarchs.
+E.g. the Vatican portrays a great cross-section of the centuries’ of enslaving creativity.

-And yet, they’ve been marginalised and made into a parody of themselves via media and film, story and prestigious art prize.
-In recent decades ‘art’ has become all about the conceptual – ideas increasingly more detached and segregated from our interconnected reality – so even the ‘artist’ doesn’t know what the point is.
+And as western culture further homogenised and conformed collective conscious, pushing them further into consumerist binding tendencies, the real (i.e. free-thinking, wild, organic) artist’s role became more vital – and more rare.
+The artist as a guide who can lead us back to the meaningful and the deep, this became lost behind layers of ego and false passion.
+Artists have been marginalised and made into a parody of themselves via media, film and prestigious art prize.
+In recent decades ‘art’ has become all about the dry concept – ideas increasingly more detached and segregated from our interconnected reality – so even the ‘artist’ doesn’t know what the point is.

-This has come about, the further that magic and creativity have been taken from the hands and hearts of the people, and made into a special, secret thing.
+This has come about, the further that magic and creativity have been taken from the hands and hearts of the people, and made into a secret thing, part of a privileged hierarchy.

-Now ‘art’ and the ‘artist’ have been put on a pedestal, so very far from common discourse, and from the hearth of the community.
-In the meantime a terrible infinity of enthusiastic amateurs scrabble around for crumbs in a saturated market of arty tat.
+In the meantime a dreadful infinity of well-meaning-but-talentless amateurs scrabble around for crumbs in a saturated market of art tat.

 The consumer market and empty values make it so: it’s like the emperor’s new clothes fable; we’ve been sold an immense, elaborate fib about creative power – about who can own it, and what it is worth.

-In my real-artist view, creativity is something which is inherent in our human experience – an inner eye which can be trained and exercised, and opened and opened, until it is a wide, honed channel for divine inspiration.
+Meanwhile, in my real-artist perspective, creativity is an inherent part of human being – an inner eye which can be trained and exercised, and opened and opened, until it is a wide, honed channel for divine inspiration.

-We all know the transcendental feeling of freedom which comes from drawing or painting, working with clay or fabric.
+We all know that transcendental sense of freedom that comes from drawing and painting, or working with clay or fabric.
 We all know how it was to be a child scribbling with with happy arms stretched out over paper, or piling sand to construct a complex castle or extensive tunnel.
 We all thrived making a den of some kind when we were small: from boxes in the corner of a room, or old wooden planks in a tree: as children our creative power came easily.

 ART LIFTS AWAY THE VEIL BETWEEN OURSELVES AND THE SACRED